doug3236/i1Patches/option_a/option_a.md

 The result is optionally randomized.
 This is primarily useful to construct RGB CGATS files from all or portions of RGB CGATs files.

-    i1Patches -A cgats_combined.txt cgats1.txt[start stop] cgats2.txt[start stop] ....
+    i1Patches -A cgats_combined.txt cgats1.txt [start stop] cgats2.txt [start stop] ....
         Combines and one or more CGATs files.
-Files can be RGB only or measurement files but must all have the same layout.
+Files can be RGB only or measurement files but must all have the same type and layout.
-        Optionally, start and stop indexes can be specified for each cgats.For instance:
-        "cgats1.txt 10 55" will retrieve the 10'th through 55'th entries.
+        Optionally, start and stop indexes can be specified for each cgats.
+For instance: cgats1.txt 10 55\" will retrieve the 10'th through 55'th entries.
+        Multiple ranges can be given. \"cgats1.txt 1 5 7 10\" will retrieve
+        the first 9 values skipping the 6th.
         After combining the patches are randmized and the CGATs file is saved.

     i1Patches -Ad cgats_combined.txt cgats1.txt cgats2.txt ....